Sehrentos/nodejs-game-server/README.md

    - Etc.
  - When the server-side is at the stable ground, start improving the client-side with Phaser or other game engine library.
  - Improve the README and documentation.

-## Contributing

-Contributions are welcome to make the game even better.
-Here are some ways you can contribute:

-- Report bugs or issues
-- Suggest new features or improvements
-- Submit pull requests with code changes

 ## License